A pastor has been killed and a church set on fire in Nigeria after the body of a six-year-old girl was discovered near his home.

 Unlike a number of states in central and north-eastern Nigeria, Katsina State has not been as greatly affected by Islamist insurgents and sectarian violence.
 The history of interfaith relations in Katsina has not always been peaceful, however.
 Following the 2011 election of Goodluck Jonathan, a Christian, to the presidency, widespread violence swept Nigeria’s mostly Muslim northern 11 states.
 More attacks were recorded in Katsina than any other state, according toJubilee Campaign, a Virginia-based religious-freedom advocacy group.

-In December 2012, a French engineer was kidnapped in Katsina, the state capital, by Ansaru, an Islamist group with links to Boko Haram, raising fears of terrorism in the area.
+In December 2012, a French engineer was kidnapped in Katsina, the state capital, by Ansaru, an Islamist group with links to an extremist group that is located primarily in Northern Nigeria More, raising fears of terrorism in the area.

-Dozens have lost their lives in recent weeks following sectarian violence in the central states of Kaduna and Plateau, and attacks attributed to Boko Haram in the north-eastern states of Adamawa and Borno.
+Dozens have lost their lives in recent weeks following sectarian violence in the central states of Kaduna and Plateau, and attacks attributed to an extremist group that is located primarily in Northern Nigeria More in the north-eastern states of Adamawa and Borno.